 When the system is restarting, remove the DVD or USB drive while the system reboots.
-CentOS 7 will start up automatically from the hard drive.
-If the media remains inserted, the system may boot into the installer again.
+CentOS 7 will start up automatically from the disk to which it was installed.
+If the installation media remains inserted, the system may boot into the installer again.

 The boot options in the system BIOS may need changed if it does not boot automatically into CentOS 7.

-After the system finishes rebooting, you can log in with the user and password you chose during the installation.
+After the system finishes rebooting, log in with the user and password chosen during the installation.

 Once the system reboots, network interfaces not configured in the installer will be disabled in CentOS.
 Depending on the hardware, these interfaces may automatically be enabled in TNSR.
 If TNSR does not see any interfaces, they will need to be manually configured in TNSR.
 See Setup NICs in Dataplane for details.